The Rising of the Moon (film): The Majesty of the Law

-Police Inspector Dillon (Cyril Cusack) reluctantly sets out walking through the countryside to see an old friend, Dan O'Flaherty (Noel Purcell).
-Along the way, he encounters Mickey J. (Jack MacGowran), a poitín maker (bootlegger) who is not Dillon's target, but accompanies Dillon to O'Flaherty's stone cottage where Dillon serves O'Flaherty a warrant for striking Phelim O'Feeney.
-While they are all congenially drinking and socializing inside O'Flaherty's cottage, O'Flaherty refuses to pay the fine, as he feels he has done nothing wrong, nor will he allow O'Feeney to pay it for him.
+Police Inspector Dillon reluctantly sets out walking through the countryside to see an old friend, Dan O'Flaherty.
+Along the way, he encounters Mickey J., a poitín maker (bootlegger) who is not Dillon's target, but accompanies Dillon to O'Flaherty's stone cottage where Dillon serves O'Flaherty a warrant for striking Phelim O'Feeney.
+While they are all congenially drinking and socializing inside O'Flaherty's cottage, O'Flaherty refuses to pay the fine.
+He feels he has done nothing wrong, nor will he allow O'Feeney to pay it for him.
 Instead, he heads off to prison.

+The song "Come Back Paddy Reilly to Ballyjamesduff", written in 1912 by Percy French, is featured at the closing of the story.

 A Minute's Wait

-A train pulls up to the Dunfaill station in County Kerry, where Paddy Morrisey (Jimmy O'Dea) announces there will be "a minute's wait".
-The passengers and crew crowd into the bar for refreshments, served by Pegeen Mallory (Maureen Potter).
+A train pulls up to the Dunfaill station in County Kerry, where Paddy Morrisey announces there will be "a minute's wait".
+The passengers and crew crowd into the bar for refreshments, served by Pegeen Mallory.
 Later, Paddy finally proposes to his longtime girlfriend Pegeen.

-Mrs. Falsey (May Craig) chats with her old friend Barney Domigan (Harold Goldblatt), while her niece Mary Ann MacMahon (Maureen Connell) becomes acquainted with his son Christy (Godfrey Quigley).
+Mrs. Falsey chats with her old friend Barney Domigan, while her niece Mary Ann MacMahon becomes acquainted with his son Christy.
 Domigan is on his way to arrange a marriage between Christy and a young woman with a substantial dowry.
 Mrs. Falsey persuades him to change his mind by informing him that the U.S. Army has awarded Mary Ann $10,000 for her father's death in battle.
 The young couple, unaware of this development, insist they will only marry each other.

-Meanwhile, the train is repeatedly delayed, much to the befuddlement of an older English couple (Anita Sharp-Bolster and Michael Trubshawe).
+Meanwhile, the train is repeatedly delayed, much to the befuddlement of an older English couple.
 They are first displaced from their first class compartment to make way for a prize-winning goat.
 Then, they have to share their new compartment with lobsters intended for the bishop's golden jubilee.
 Finally, the bar receives a phone call asking that the train add on another car needed to accommodate a hurling team whose bus has broken down nearby after a match.
 When the English couple finally get off for some tea, they are left behind when the train finally departs.